NuGet/docs.microsoft.com-nuget/docs/concepts/Auditing-Packages.md

 Similar to the other NuGet audit configuration properties, `NuGetAuditSuppress` items can be defined at the project or repository level.

-`NuGetAuditSuppress` is available for PackageReference projects starting from NuGet 6.11, Visual Studio 17.11, and the .NET 8.0.400 SDK.
+`NuGetAuditSuppress` is available for PackageReference projects starting from [NuGet 6.11, Visual Studio 17.11, and the .NET 8.0.400 SDK](../release-notes/NuGet-6.11.md).
-It is available for packages.config with Visual Studio 17.12 and NuGet 6.12.
+It is available for packages.config from [Visual Studio 17.12 and NuGet 6.12](../release-notes/NuGet-6.12.md).

 ### Warning codes